Better Ways to Spend Boxing Day

 Start Planning Your New Year

 … if you want!
-Most people don’t even think about New Year’s Eve plans until after Christmas.
+Most people don’t even think about New Year’s resolutions until after Christmas.
 Thus, Boxing Day is the perfect time to start getting your personal goals to be a better person rolling.
 Spend time brainstorming how you can help people in the coming year whether it’s volunteering, using your skills to help others, offering your friendship, or learning something new.

 Take Time & Reflect

 Just slow right down.
-The month leading up to Christmas is jam-packed.
-Meditate.
-Find ways to calm your mind.
+The month leading up to Christmas is jam-packed we recommend meditating and finding ways to calm your mind.
 Write down your highs and lows from the last year.
 What have you learned?
 Have you been there for the people in your life?
 Where can you improve your attitude?
 Where can you make improvements?
 What do you want for yourself for the next year?
 Write it all down.

-Also, if you’re feeling a bit of that post-Christmas hangover (even the non-alcoholic kind), consider writing out things you want to accomplish in the coming year - kind of like New Year’s resolutions, except they span throughout the year.
-It could be a trip you want to go on or a friend you want to meet up with.
-It’ll give you something to look forward to now that the holidays are coming to a quick end.
+Also, if you’re feeling a bit of that post-Christmas hangover (even the non-alcoholic kind), consider writing out things you want to do to be kind to yourself in the new year.
+Being generous in terms of your own health will actually allow you to have more energy and more positive energy for others It’ll give you something to look forward to now that the holidays are coming to a quick end.

 Do Something Different This Boxing Day

 Don’t give in to the pressures of having to go spend more.
 Christmas costs a lot on its own.
-Instead, indulge doing kind activities that don’t cost anything or very little - especially ones that are rare or you haven’t have the time for lately.
+Instead, indulge doing kind activities that don’t cost anything or very little - especially ones that will make memories for years to come.